OutWooods/work-better/features.md

 - Show total time for each task type.
 (Including undefined).

-- BEFORE DESIGN complete all Bugs and Decide on mulling over section.

-- Design (and add in TailWind style CSS).

-- Add a nice footer

-- Can adjust time.
+- Extend - if you're going well and dont want to stop;

 - Default time is actually correct.

-- Extend - if you're going well and dont want to stop;

-- Add tests for the helper methods.

-- Tidy up and make V1 code really nice.

-## Mulling over
+- People can edit the distraction count themselves.

 - Second, slightly louder sound if not noticed a minute later.

-- Better name for focus areas (dont want to use the word task - might go with jobs).

-- Have a blank style and a nice style.
-Toggle CSS sheets.

-- Can easily copy over the data for the day.

-- What to do when the user comes and pauses?

-- Can users edit the distraction count themselves?

-## Technical work

-- Make a store to edit values

-## Bugs

 - No Duplicate focus names